Patients and Visitors

-You may receive a patient survey with regard to your stay at Banner Behavioral Health Hospital.
-Please take the time to fill out this important improvement tool before you are discharged.
+Once you are at home, you may receive a patient survey with regard to your stay at Community Hospital.
+Please take the time to fill out this important improvement tool.

 Your opinions are important to us and allow us to continuously improve the care and services we provide to our patients and their families.
 It is our goal to provide you with "excellent" service.
 We compare ourselves to hospitals across the country and rely on you to let us know how we are doing.

 The hospital cannot be responsible for lost or stolen valuables.
 Please send all jewelry and valuables home with a family member.
-Ask your nurse to assist in labeling personal items that you bring to the hospital.
+Ask your nurse to assist in labeling eye glasses, denture cups, walkers, canes and wheelchairs.

 If your room temperature is uncomfortable, please notify our nursing or housekeeping staff.